HobnobMancer/cazy_webscraper/README.md

 `--strains` - List of specific species strains to restrict the scraping of CAZymes to.

-`--update` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
+`--update_seq` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
 Default is false, the protein sequence is **not** overwritten and updated.

 `--verbose`, `-v` - Enable verbose logging.
 This does not set the SQLite engine `echo` parameter to True.
 Default: False.